qStivi/qPrintQueue/README.md

     * Button to clear custom URL and use automatic discovery.
     * List of discovered servers on the local network.
     * Refresh button to update the list of discovered servers.
+   * On Android: Quick Scan feature to scan specific IP ranges.
+   * Debug settings with verbose logging option for troubleshooting.
+   * Default server URL configuration for fallback when discovery fails.

 ---